YuanzhuChangCYZ/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm currently working as a Postdoctoral Fellow at The Hong Kong Polytechnic University, Hong Kong SAR on the project "Redesigning digital twins of more electronic power systems for protection and stability applications".<br>
+I'm currently working as a Postdoctoral Fellow at The Hong Kong Polytechnic University, Hong Kong SAR, on the project "Redesigning digital twins of more electronic power systems for protection and stability applications".<br>
 yuanzhu.chang@polyu.edu.hk <br>
 yuanzhu.chang@polymtl.ca